 Arrival at incident location means the moment an ambulance crew notifies the EMSA communication center that it is fully stopped at the location where the ambulance shall be parked while the crew exits to approach the patient.
 In situations where the ambulance has responded to a location other than the scene (e.g. staging areas for hazardous material, violent crime incidents or non-secured scenes), arrival "at scene" shall be the time the ambulance arrives at the designated staging location.
 The Medical Director may require the contractor to log time "at patient" for medical research purposes.
-However, during the term of the contract, "at patient" time intervals shall not be considered part of the contractually stipulated response time.
+However, during the term of the contract, b.
+Upgrades, Downgrades and Turn A rounds

+"at patient" time intervals shall not be considered part of the contractually stipulated response time.